Asparagus densiflorus 'Sprengeri'

 We suggest using a clean and sanitized utensil such as a sharp trowel or knife to divide the root ball, paying special attention to avoid personal injury.

 The propagation of Asparagus densiflorus 'Sprengeri' through the use of stem-cuttings is not advised.

-What Size Asparagus Ferns Do You Ship?
+What Size Asparagus Ferns are for Sale Online?

 How Big Do Asparagus Ferns Get?

 Asparagus densiflorus 'Sprengeri' will likely grow to heights of around 12"-24" and widths of around 36"-48".

 The Asparagus Fern is a partially erect, dense, fernlike herbaceous perennial evergreen that's in the same plant genus as Asparagus.
 Despite its appearance and common name, this plant is not a true fern (although it is a cousin of the foxtail fern).
 It is known to be extremely easy to care for.

 This fast growing plant can be identified by its many semi-stiff stems that can reach up to 24" long and that are covered in small thorns and feathery cladodes up to 1" long.
 Cladodes are needle shaped, evergreen sections of stem that serve the purpose of, and look like leaves.
 The tiny and fragrant white flowers that this medium sized plant produces over summer give way to small and attractive red berries which fully ripen throughout late summer and early fall.

 Asparagus Fern is native to southern Africa.
 Its export and distribution is a result of its use as an ornamental plant.
 History has shown that it's got the potential to be quite invasive in warmer climates—something that's made worse by the fact that it's often spread by birds after they eat its seeds.